Installing Zim Framework is easy. You can choose either the automatic or manual method below:

 after zsh-users/zsh-completions.

-usage for more examples on how to use it to
+Check the zmodule usage for more examples on how to use it to

 define the modules you want to use.